 What the United States can do about President Erdogan

 One last thing that needs to be mentioned is this: why is the United States recognizing what is happening in Sudan as genocide while ignoring what happened to the Armenians?
 The Turkish government is no less brutal and autocratic than Omar Al-Bashir of Sudan.
 Both countries have leaders that are responsible for the death and torture of hundreds or thousands of their own people.
 If the United States is really interested in human rights, the best thing that they can do is to recognize this obvious crime against humanity that is the Armenian Genocide of 1915.
-It is true that there are not as many Armenians worldwide as there are Turks or Germans but that still does not mean that the US should ignore what happened nearly a century ago.
+The United States should also condemn any action of brutality by Erdogan against the Kurds and properly call it for what it is.
+The oppression of the Kurds is a crime against humanity and it should be condemned.
+However, because the US has military bases in Turkey, they will ignore whatever crimes Erdogan commits while trying to verbally go after leaders such as Nicolas Maduro of Venezuela.
+It is true that there are not as many Armenians worldwide as there are Turks or Germans but that still does not mean that the US should ignore what happened over a century ago.
 Genocide cannot ever be ignored and swept aside.
 This is a serious matter and in order to have an improved international standing throughout the world, the US must immediately recognize the crime of genocide against the Armenians.
 There has to be less semantics and useless talk about political interests with Turkey and Armenians must be helped out.
 The crime of the Armenian Genocide must be admitted now.
 An entire nation of people deserves to be treated much better than they are being treated now because these people are human like the rest of us.
 But because of the long standing alliance with Turkey, the US will most probably never recognize the Genocide.
 We are now in 2017 and the result is still the same.
 Now that Donald Trump is the new leader in America, there is little reason to hope that he will recognize the Armenian Genocide.
 However, the most honorable and respectable action that the US can take is to recognize the massacres of Armenians as genocide so that Turkey can be exposed to the world for the brutal police state that it is.
 If an admission by the US comes, they will lose their business interests but the world will be a better place because of that recognition.